classgraph/classgraph/README.md

 * `ArrayList<? extends Widget> widgetList`
 * `HashMap<String, Widget> idToWidget`
 * etc.

+By default, only the types of public fields can be matched.
+To override this (and allow the matching of private, protected and package-private static final fields), call `.ignoreFieldVisibility()` before calling `.scan()`.
+(This will cause the scan to take longer and consume more memory.
+By default, only public fields are scanned for efficiency reasons, and to conservatively respect the Java visibility rules.)

 ```java
 // Mechanism 1: Attach a MatchProcessor before calling .scan():